-Dolly Parton Reportedly Wants To Pose For Playboy When She Turns 75
+Dolly Parton Wants To Pose For Playboy When She Turns 75

 — 60 Minutes Australia (@60Mins) March 8, 2020

-Dolly was the first country music superstar to grace the cover of the publication during a time when she was riding high on the success of her first number one crossover hit “Here You Come Again.”
+Dolly was the first country music superstar to grace the cover of the publication during a time when she was riding high on the success of her first No. 1 crossover hit “Here You Come Again.”

 The tune was written by married couple Barry Mann and Cynthia Weil, two of pop music’s most successful songwriters.
-The album of the same name would score the music superstar her first platinum LP, a Grammy and the song would be Dolly’s first million-selling single reported Rolling Stone.
+The album of the same name would score the music superstar her first platinum LP, plus a Grammy.
+The song would be Dolly’s first million-selling single, reported Rolling Stone.

-“Boobs are still the same!” she quipped regarding her overall look.
+“Boobs are still the same!” she quipped regarding her overall look, per The New York Post.
 “I’m kind of cartoonish and cartoons don’t really age that much.
 When I’m 90, I’ll probably look about the same way.
 Just thicker makeup, bigger hair.”

-She also joked that she might consider wearing the iconic costume she sported during her first time on the cover for a second go-around.
+She also joked that she might consider wearing the iconic costume she sported during her first time on the cover for a second go-round.

 The news show shared a clip of the broadcast to Twitter.
-In the video, Dolly is seen wearing a two-toned dress her iconic big, blond hair and ultra-long fake nails.
+In the video, Dolly is seen wearing a two-toned dress, her iconic big, blond hair and ultra-long fake nails.

 Fans quickly shared their thoughts on Dolly posing for the iconic men’s magazine which was founded by the late Hugh Hefner in 1953 and featured Marilyn Monroe as its first cover subject.